CourtHive/tods-competition-factory/documentation/docs/data-standards.md

 - Score history and point-by-point data
 - Officials assignments and notes
 - External references and media

-### Cross-Sport Applicability

-While TODS emerged from the sport of Tennis, the data structures have proven applicable across many sports.
-The **Competition Factory** has been successfully used for more than **five racquet sports**:

-The core concepts of participants, events, draws, matchUps, and scoring translate naturally across racquet sports and beyond.
-Organizations in other sports (table tennis, badminton, racquetball) have expressed interest in adopting TODS-based systems.

 ### Benefits Over Legacy Systems